Updated October 27, 2021

 At Advia, we take fraud and identity theft seriously and want to protect our members and their money.
-Know that we will never contact you and ask for your Credit or Debit Card number, 3-digit code on back of card, account number, or Digital Banking login ID.
-If you receive such a call, text, or other message, we urge you not to respond or give out any personal or identifying information.
+Know that we will never contact you and ask for your Credit or Debit Card number, 3-digit code on the back of your card, full account number, or Digital Banking login ID.
+If you receive such a call, text, or other message, we urge you not to respond or give out any personal or identifying information, and to contact us right away.
+We urge you to never give anyone your Secure Access Code for Digital Banking.
+A safe choice is to not allow access to your Digital Banking if they’re not on your account.

 How to Keep Yourself Safe Online